-Enhabit, Inc. Ethics & Compliance Department 6688 N. Central Expressway Suite 1300 Dallas, TX 75206 Phone: 1-855-932-6675 Email: wecomply@ehab.com
+Enhabit, Inc. Ethics and Compliance Department 6688 N. Central Expressway Suite 1300 Dallas, TX 75206 Phone: 855.932.6675

+Email: wecomply@ehab.com

-Confidential ethics & compliance hotline
+Confidential ethics and compliance hotline

-If your concern has not been resolved to your satisfaction, or if you feel uncomfortable raising a concern through your supervisor, department manager or other Company managers, you may call the toll-free Enhabit Ethics & Compliance Hotline (the "Hotline") at 1-833-254-2212 or email wecomply@ehab.com to report a concern confidentially and anonymously.
+If your concern has not been resolved to your satisfaction, or if you feel uncomfortable raising a concern through your supervisor, department manager or other company managers, you may call the toll-free Enhabit ethics and compliance hotline (the "hotline") at 833.254.2212 or email wecomply@ehab.com to report a concern confidentially and anonymously.
 Your anonymity will be protected up to the limits of the law.
-All reports received by the Hotline will be investigated.
+All reports received by the hotline will be investigated.
 If a report is substantiated, appropriate corrective actions will be taken.

-Accounting and financial reporting
+Accounting, financial misstatement and financial reporting